sueszli/blog/phd stats.md

 - **evolving priorities:** as you gain experience, your priorities shift. what mattered most earlier might not be the same now.

-it's also worth noting that while some metrics are easy to measure, others are not, and even the measurable ones can be quite inaccurate.
+and most of them are even harder to measure.

-by understanding these nuances, you can make a more informed decision about whether a ph.d. aligns with your financial goals and broader definitions of success. but keep in mind that financial goals aren't the main reason students pursue their degrees [^2] [^3] [^4].
+one commonly considered and easy to measure metric is the potential for compensation growth throughout your career. but that's rarely the reason cs grad students pursue their degree [^2] [^3] [^4].

 <br><br>